BIOS3010/Module-11-Genome-Assembly/Exercise1_Genome_Assembly.md

 # Exercise 1: Genome Assembly

-`ssh itf-appn-test01.hpc.uio.no `

-or

-`ssh itf-appn-test02.hpc.uio.no `

-Navigate to the shared folder for this exercise:

-`cd /storage/BIOS3010/helle `

-Exercise 1: Genome Assembly

 We will use two highly-used genome assemblers, canu and flye.
 Running canu and flye might take some time, so we will start these before continuing with other exercises.

 Each one of you will only run one program according to which group you belong to.
 Group 1-5: run canu
 Group 6-10: run flye

 Log on to the appropriate server